Ted Thompson

 Thompson first worked for the Packers organization from 1992 to 1999, first as assistant director of pro personnel, then their director of pro personnel from 1993 to 1997 and their director of player personnel from 1997 to 1999.
 He then served with the Seattle Seahawks as their vice president of operations from 2000 to 2004.
 He returned to Green Bay as their general manager in 2005.
 Over his career, Thompson won two Super Bowl titles, XXXI in 1997 and XLV in 2011.
 In May 2019, Thompson revealed that he had been suffering from an autonomic disorder.
+He died in early 2021.

 Career as a player

 Thompson played college football at Southern Methodist University, starting three years at linebacker and intercepting seven passes during his career.
 During his senior year, he served as a team captain and was also the team's placekicker.

 As an undrafted free agent in 1975, Thompson was signed by the Houston Oilers.
 The Oilers' general manager and coach was Bum Phillips, who had briefly coached Thompson at Southern Methodist.
 Thompson won a spot as a backup linebacker and special teams player and held this position for 10 years.
 He started nine games during his career, but he proved durable, playing in 146 of 147 games.
 In a 1980 game against the New York Jets, Thompson successfully converted four extra-point attempts as the emergency kicker.